thodson-usgs/ratingcurve/ratingcurve/data/isere.md

 ## Control

 This site has a single, stabilized slope channel control over the entire range of the data.
+Stage and discharge in units of meters and m^3/s, respectively.

 The rating curve has changed at this station due to the occurrence of a major flood (16 October 2000) and in-channel gravel mining downstream of the